Kerrigan's retirement closes out era of Washington football - NewsBreak

 Kerrigan's retirement closes out era of Washington football

-ASHBURN, Va.
-(AP) — Ryan Kerrigan still called Washington’s facility by its old name, even though he was wearing a shirt bearing the new logo of the franchise’s rebranding as the Commanders.
+Ryan Kerrigan still called Washington’s facility by its old name , even though he was wearing a shirt bearing the new logo of the franchise’s rebranding as the Commanders.

 That wasn’t the only reminder of the old days that weren’t that long ago.